thinhnw/funny-movies-api/README.md

 ```

 # Running the Application

+We are running the whole development setup with docker compose.

 Build and up all services in docker-compose.yml (api, postgres, redis, sidekiq, client), adminer is optional for database GUI
 ```sh
 docker compose up -d --build